Skip to main content

 How to prevent sunburn?

-The easiest way to avoid sunburn, which increases your risk of skin cancer, is to limit unprotected sun exposure.
-To make the most of your time outdoors while staying safe, here are a few helpful tips:
+Limiting unprotected sun exposure is the easiest way to avoid sunburn, which increases your risk of skin cancer.
+To make the most of your time outdoors while staying safe, here are a few helpful tips:¹⁸

-• Stay indoors between 10 am and 4 pm (the sun’s UV rays are at their strongest).
+• Stay indoors between 10am and 2pm (when the sun’s UV rays are at their most potent).

 • Cover up whenever you’re outside.